dmsolutionz/FaceBox-CV/README.md

-# Facebox-CV
+# :movie_camera: :radio_button: Facebox-CV

-### :movie_camera: :radio_button: Computer Vision Control demo using Pytorch and OpenCV.
+### Computer Vision Control demo using Pytorch and OpenCV.

 Face detection using `FaceBoxes (2017)`, a state-of-the-art method (for 2018) in CPU speed for multi-target facebox detection.   (https://arxiv.org/abs/1708.05234)

 <br/>

 ## 1. :page_with_curl: FaceBoxes By Shifeng Zhang (et al.)
+Implementing a great paper by Shifeng Zhang et al. with a face detection model capable of running at 20 FPS on a single CPU core.
+Perfect for user-interaction control.

 <p align="center">
   <img src="https://github.com/lukexyz/FaceBox-CV/blob/master/images/faceboxes-arxiv.PNG?raw=true" width="650">